jedsmit/Bamazon/README.md

 ![Schema](schema.png)

 The `purchase()` function uses inquirer to prompt the user to complete the transaction.
 Then, the `checkInv()` function queries the database to make sure the requested quantity doesn not exceed the stock quantity.
+If it does, the app displays a message saying as much and calls the `purchase()` function again.
 In the screen shot below, the user chose to purchase two "Bobgoblin Guts."

 ![Transaction](transaction.png)

 The `transact()` function updates the database.
-As shown below, the stock quntity of "Bobgoblin Guts" has decreased from 10 to 8.
+As shown below, the stock quantity of "Bobgoblin Guts" has decreased from 10 to 8.

 ![Updated-Database](updated-DB.png)